Sex Addiction – Understanding These Compulsive Sexual Behavior

+Sex addiction is perhaps best described by Doctor Michael Herkov.
+They describe it as a progressive intimacy disorder.
 It is just like any other addiction.
 Characteristics of sex addiction can include compulsive sexual acts.
 In fact, these thoughts progress into something negative.

 She is a certified sex addiction therapist in Los Angeles.
 She is also the author of Erotic Intelligence – Igniting Hot Healthy Sex After Recovery from Sex Addiction

 Synonyms: Compulsive sexual behavior (CSB), Hypersexuality, Excessive sexuality, Problematic sexual behavior, Nymphomania.

 Table of Contents